 An alternative to badge clips and reels is a lanyard.
 I’m not a fan of these.
 They can be problematic when doing direct patient care or turning patients.

-Many nurses I work with and nursing students I’ve precepted prefer this so here you go.
+Many nurses I work with and nursing students I’ve precepted prefer this check out some of these lanyards from Amazon.

 6. Badge Cards

 Nursing school is all about throwing as much information at you as possible.

 You’ll want to remember all that information, but you’re not.
 A badge card is kind of cheat sheet that goes with you during clinicals.

 They are small cards that connects to your badge and you can refer to for reference.
 Some of the information on the cards are lab values, hints on reading EKG strips and so much more.